British Museum Act: British Museum (No. 2) Act 1824

 The British Museum (No. 2) Act 1824 (5 Geo.
 4. c.
-60) was repealed by section 13(5) of, and the fourth schedule to, the British Museum Act 1963.
+60) was repealed by section 13(5) of, and the fourth schedule to, the British Museum Act 1963, which came into force on 30 September 1963..
 The long title is "An Act to carry into Effect the Will of Richard Payne Knight Esquire, so far as the same relates to a Bequest by the said Richard Payne Knight of a Collection of Coins, Medals and other valuable Articles, to the British Museum; and to vest the said Collection in the Trustees of the said British Museum, for the Use of the Public."
 (Note: These words are printed against this act in the second column of second schedule to the Statute Law Revision Act 1948, which is headed "Title".)"

 British Museum (Purchase of Land) Act 1894

 The British Museum (Purchase of Land) Act 1894 (57 & 58 Vict. c.
 34) enabled the trustees of the British Museum to purchase 69 houses surrounding the museum from the Bedford Estate so that they could be demolished, and the museum buildings expanded to the west, north and east sides of the existing museum.